argoproj/argo-cd/docs/operator-manual/user-management/index.md

     issuer: https://dev-123456.oktapreview.com
     clientID: aaaabbbbccccddddeee
     clientSecret: $oidc.okta.clientSecret

+    # Optional list of allowed aud claims.
+If omitted or empty, defaults to the clientID value above (and the
+    # cliClientID, if that is also specified).
+If you specify a list and want the clientID to be allowed, you must
+    # explicitly include it in the list.
+    # Token verification will pass if any of the token's audiences matches any of the audiences in this list.
+    allowedAudiences:
+    - aaaabbbbccccddddeee
+    - qqqqwwwweeeerrrrttt

+    # Optional.
+If false, tokens without an audience will always fail validation.
+If true, tokens without an audience
+    # will always pass validation.
+    # Defaults to true for Argo CD < 2.6.0.
+Defaults to false for Argo CD >= 2.6.0.
+    skipAudienceCheckWhenTokenHasNoAudience: true

     # Optional set of OIDC scopes to request.
 If omitted, defaults to: ["openid", "profile", "email", "groups"]
     requestedScopes: ["openid", "profile", "email", "groups"]